Which SOC report do you need?

 Examination

 Varies by scopeWe test your controls against the defined objectives.
-For a Type 2, this covers an observation period of typically 6-12 months.
-We work with your team to gather evidence and document the results of each test.
+For a Type 2, this covers an observation period of typically 6 to 12 months, with phased testing across the period instead of a year-end evidence dump.

 2–4 weeks after fieldworkWe issue a clear, professionally written SOC 1 report that you can share with clients and their auditors.
 The report includes the auditor's opinion, system description, control objectives, and test results (for Type 2).

 AnnualSOC 1 audits are annual.
 We help you prepare for the next cycle and address any findings from the current report.
-Continuity with the same audit team makes each subsequent year faster and more efficient.
+Continuity with the same auditor makes each subsequent year faster.